How long will a car battery last if not used?

 5. Strange Odor.

-How do I know if I need to replace my battery?
+How do I know if my car battery is bad?

 What affects car battery life?